sfc-gh-ppopov/sfquickstarts/site/sfguides/src/geo_analysis_geometry/geo_analysis_geometry.md

 This query fails with the the error: *Geometry validation failed: Geometry has invalid self-intersections.
 A self-intersection point was found at (559963, 5.71069e+06)*.

 > aside negative
 >  The constructor function determines if the shape is valid according to the [Open Geospatial Consortium’s Simple Feature Access / Common Architecture](https://www.ogc.org/standards/sfa) standard.
 If the shape is invalid, the function reports an error and does not create the GEOMETRY object.
-That is what happened in our example.
+That is what happened in your example.

-To fix this we can allow ingestion of invalid shape by setting the corresponding parameter to True.
+To fix this you can allow ingestion of invalid shape by setting the corresponding parameter to True.
 Let's run the SELECT statement again, but update the query to see how many shapes are invalid.
 Run the following query:

 ```
 SELECT to_geometry(wkt, True) AS geometry,